6 Steps to Commercial Unlawful Detainers

-The tenant’s landlord will likely be contacting the tenant.
+The tenant’s landlord will likely be contacting the business tenant.
 They’ll want to know why the tenant isn’t making payments.
 The tenant may be able to explain that sales are down and request some leeway.
-If it’s a private landlord owner, they may be more open to negotiating with the tenant.
+If it’s a private landlord, they may be more open to negotiating with the tenant.
 In this high vacancy market, it’s better to have a tenant who is paying something rather than an empty unit.

 Step 2: Three-Day Notice

 Before an action for unlawful detainer can be brought, the landlord must send a three-day notice.
 This notice has very specific requirements and must be followed exactly.
 If the notice is not correct, the tenant may object to the action for unlawful detainer later on in the process.
 This notice, for example, should be in writing, describe the premises, be signed, demand possession, demand rent, specify the precise amount of rent due or specifically mention that the amount is estimated, and much more.

 Step 3: The Unlawful Detainer Complaint

 If the problem is not corrected within the three days of the tenant being served with the three-day notice, the landlord will then file an actual complaint for unlawful detainer and summons.

 Step 4: The Tenant Responds

 There are several options available to a tenant after they receive the complaint for unlawful detainer.
 The tenant may answer, move to quash service of summons because of some defect, file a demurrer, and/or file a motion to strike.
 Deciding which response to utilize all depends on the facts of the case, the three-day notice, the complaint, and the summons.
 This decision requires experience and knowledge of unlawful detainer laws.
 The tenant may be able to have the case completely dropped at this stage.
 Our Rancho Cordova commercial unlawful detainer attorneys are skilled and spotting defects and negotiating these actions.

 Step 5: Discovery and Trial